 Get Started Today

 The first step to getting started in the Medical Assistant program is to read the Medical Assistant Registration packet.
-The packet contains a registration checklist that you will need to follow in order to be eligible for admission.
+The packet contains a registration checklist that you will need to follow in order to register for the program.

 Academic and Career Pathways give you a roadmap to achieving your career goals.
 Follow a pathway based on your degree that outlines which classes you need to take and when so you graduate on time or move on to the next phase in your career.